 The R/V Knorr in "warm" weather conditions.
 (Christopher Griner©WHOI)

-This site shows some of the preliminary in situ Knorr results of the Labrador Sea Deep Convection Experiment meteorology research program .
-Here you can find links to some plots of surface meteorology variables and descriptions of available data sets.
+This site shows meteorological data, including surface fluxes, from the 1998 Knorr cruise of the Labrador Sea Deep Convection Experiment.
+Similar to the 1997 pages, here you can find links to some plots of surface meteorology variables and descriptions of available data sets for the 1998 cruise.

 Following are links to some plots of meteorological parameters and other quantities measured during the cruise.
-These may be freely copied, but please acknowledge the original author(s) if the plots are used in any publication or presentation.
+These may be freely copied, but please contact Peter Guest if the plots are used in any publication or presentation.
+This is to insure that you are aware of any changes or problems discovered with the data.
 Make sure other people who receive anything here are also aware of this request.

 Please send all comments and suggestions to the author, Peter Guest